Ravil-F/LinuxMonitoring_v1.0/README.md

 ## Part 1.
 First effort

-Before you start helping your colleague, you decide to test your knowledge on a very simple program.

 **== Task ==**

 Write a bash script.
 The script is run with one parameter.
 It is a text parameter.